 Understandably, this makes Haridwar very popular with Hindus who come to bathe in the holy water of the Ganges River, cleanse their sins, and visit temples.
-The Mansa Devi temple, which sits high on a hill in Haridwar, attracts hoards of pilgrims as the Goddess is believed to grant the wishes of those who visit her.
+The Mansa Devi temple, which sits high on a hill in Haridwar, attracts hordes of pilgrims as the goddess is believed to grant the wishes of those who visit her.
 The Ganga Aarti at Hari-ki-Pauri ghat, held every evening, is also worth experiencing.
 It's incredibly powerful and awe-inspiring.

 Situated a little further up the Ganges River than Haridwar, Rishikesh is considered to be the birthplace of yoga in India.
 It's renowned for its many ashrams.
-A Ganga Aarti is also held every evening in Rishikesh, at Parmarth Nitekan ashram, the predominant ashram there.
+A Ganga Aarti is also held every evening in Rishikesh, at Parmarth Nitekan ashram, the prominent ashram there.
 Adventure activities, such as river rafting, are popular as well.
 You'll also find a number of Hindu temples in Rishikesh.

 The feel of the Ganges River is more natural in Rishikesh, where it flows freely.
 This is in contrast to Haridwar, where it's directed through a series of man-made channels.

 So, what does all this mean for you?

+If you're a Hindu spiritual seeker, you'll find Haridwar to be the best place to visit.
 Why is this?
 Apart from its spiritual significance, the facilities at Haridwar cater mostly to Indians.
 There are plenty of snack stalls and cheap restaurants selling a variety of Indian food -- just the kind of thing Indians love!
 There's not a lot to do in Haridwar apart from visit temples, take a dip in the Ganges, and experience the aarti.

 If you're not a spiritual seeker and just want to have a peaceful holiday, definitely choose Rishikesh.
-It's much more laid back and less crowded than rather chaotic Haridwar.
+It's much more laid-back and less crowded than rather chaotic Haridwar.
 It's possible to get out and enjoy the great outdoors there too.
 Otherwise, head to Haridwar to have your eyes opened!